jamilettel/smart-toilet-paper-dispenser/logbook.md

 ## 30/03/2022

 Working on connectivity.
 Goal of the day is to connect to WIFI and then to a websocket server (and send and receive messages).

 Managed to connect to my phone's wifi.
 Couldn't connect to eduroam for some reason.
 Now looking up websocket clients for esp32.

 Found a non blocking package for websockets called ArduinoWebsockets.
 Started a websocket server on a DigitalOcean droplet, and I can connect to it using the esp32.

 ## 31/03/2022

 Working on a client wrapper class that handles commands from the server, and sends commands to the server.

 Managed to successfully integrate the libraries into the program.

 Commands are now easily handleable in the client, just add a method and add it to the list of commands.
 List of arguments is provided.

 All that's remaining now is to handle empty toilet paper roll (& other errors), add a state to the toilet paper.

 State added, now working on servo timeout.

 Added timeout, this is enough work for today.
 Remaining is the server, the integration of the commands in the arduino, and the PIR sensor.

 ## 05/04/2022

 My plan for today is to finish the websocket server and finish the connection between the server and the IoT device.
 I also need to add the PIR sensor the device.
 For now, I need to figure out what calls I need to add to transmit the data, and then add them to both the server and the IoT device.

+Decided not to go with http requests at all, everything will go through the websockets.
+Added IoT commands and WebApp commands.
+This way, the WebApp will be notified as soon as possible whenever a change happens in the state of the device.

+Before adding the code to the IoT device, I wanted to add the PIR sensor.
+I tried adding it for a few hours, it did not work, so I abandonned the idea of adding the PIR sensor.
+Will continue working on the IoT interactions with the server.